Transport minister Andreas Scheuer said the country would be taking a further step to protect the population.

 “Luckily by the time I pulled back up into town, my host parents had worked with the local program manager to find this apartment flat for me to stay in, had picked up keys and dropped off some groceries for me.

-“I got off the train and then walked through my bags to this apartment.”
+“I got off the train and then walked with my bags to this apartment.”

 Earlier this week, the participants of the CBYX for Young Professionals program signed a letter warning against the decision to curtail the program.